 The FEC Movement

 Financial Empowerment Centers offer professional, one-on-one financial counseling as a free public service to enable residents to address their financial challenges and needs and plan for their futures.
-In partnership with Bloomberg Philanthropies and others, the CFE Fund is promoting FEC model replication through supporting cohorts of local government leaders to develop, launch, and implement financial counseling as a free public service through FEC Academy, along with strategic research projects to enhance the success of financial counseling.
+Nearly three dozen local governments across the country are already deploying more than 150 trained financial counselors to support clients’ banking, credit, debt, savings, and legacy planning goals.
+In partnership with Bloomberg Philanthropies, and with additional generous support from Principal Foundation and the Wells Fargo Foundation, the CFE Fund supports cohorts of local government leaders through FEC Academy to develop, launch, and implement financial counseling as a free public service, along with fielding strategic pilot and research projects to enhance program success.

 FEC Partner